 3 Credits (Interdisciplinary and Emerging Issues Core)

-The purpose of “Introduction to Conflict Resolution: Science and Art” is to introduce students to both different perspectives on conflict and different strategies for resolving conflict.
+The purpose of this course is to introduce students to both different perspectives on conflict and different strategies for resolving conflict.
 Conflict will be explored in different contexts, including intergroup conflict, cross-cultural conflict, and international conflict, with an emphasis on interpersonal conflict.
 Most importantly, students will be asked to reflect on their own style of conflict resolution and the pertinence of the material covered to conflict resolution in their own lives.
 Course content will include experiential learning and role play.
 (3 hours weekly) NOTE: Also listed as HEED-155.

 CRES-201 Conflict and Process

 This course provides students with knowledge about different conflict resolution processes–e.g., mediation, negotiation, arbitration, and facilitation.
 Role plays will be used to demonstrate the use of these processes and to provide students with an opportunity to practice conflict resolution skills.
 Prerequisite: CRES-155/HEED-155.
 (3 hours weekly)

 CRES-202 Dynamics of Social Conflict